 \section{Infinite square tilings}

-In \cite{brooks} Brooks, Smith, Stone and Tutte considered the problem of tiling a rectangle with a finite number of squares and proved that to any finite connected planar graph $G$ can be associated such a packing.
-The same graph can produce different packings.
-Chosen any two vertices in $G$, they show how the associated packing can be built in such a way to reflect this choice.
-See \cite{brooks} for more details.
-In \cite{benjamini} Benjamini and Schramm extended this result to the infinite case, showing that infinite graphs can produce infinite packings.
-Our Theorem \ref{main} can be reformulated, for $p=2$, in terms of square packings of a rectangle.
-With this reformulation, part $(i)$ of the theorem is essentially equivalent to the infinite packing theorem by Benjamini and Schramm in the special case when $G$ is a rooted tree $T$, hence providing a new and different proof of it.
-More importantly, part $(ii)$ provides a converse result, in a sense that will be more clear once introduced the proper terminology.
+In \cite{brooks} Brooks, Smith, Stone and Tutte considered the problem of tiling a rectangle with a finite number of squares and proved that to any finite connected planar graph $G$ can be associated such a tiling.
+The same graph can produce different tilings.
+Chosen any two vertices in $G$, they show how the associated tiling can be built in such a way to reflect this choice.
+In \cite{benjamini} Benjamini and Schramm extended this result to the infinite case, showing that infinite graphs can produce infinite tilings.
+Theorem \ref{main 1} can be reformulated, for $p=2$, in terms of square tilings of a rectangle: part $(i)$ of the theorem is essentially equivalent to the infinite tiling theorem by Benjamini and Schramm, in the special case when $G$ is a rooted tree $T$, hence providing a new and different proof of it.
+More interestingly, part $(ii)$ provides a converse result, in a sense that will be more clear once introduced the proper terminology.

-Given a rectangle $R$ (a closed planar region whose boundary is a rectangle), we say that a family of squares $Q=\lbrace Q_j\rbrace_j$ is a \textit{square tiling} of $R$ if $\inn(Q_i)\bigcap \inn(Q_j)=\emptyset$, for $i\neq j$, and $R=\overline{\bigcup_j Q_j}$.
-By rotation invariance of the problem we always think rectangles and squares to have sides parallel to the coordinates axes of $\mathbb{R}^2$, and we talk about upper (lower) and left (right) sides (as well as horizontal and vertical sides) in the obvious way.
+Given a rectangle $R$, i.e, a closed planar region whose boundary is a rectangle, we say that a family of squares $Q=\lbrace Q_j\rbrace_j$ is a \textit{square tiling} of $R$ if $\inn(Q_i)\bigcap \inn(Q_j)=\emptyset$, for $i\neq j$, and $R=\overline{\bigcup_j Q_j}$.
+By rotation invariance of the problem we always think rectangles and squares to have sides parallel to the coordinates axes of $\mathbb{R}^2$, and we talk about upper (lower) and left (right) sides, as well as horizontal and vertical sides, in the obvious way.
 We write $B(j)$ and $E(j)$ for the upper and lower side of $Q_j$, respectively.